akacdev/DnsOverHttps/README.md

 </div>

 <div align="center">
-  <b>An async and lightweight C# library for Cloudflare's DNS over HTTPS.</b>
+  An async and lightweight C# library for Cloudflare's DNS over HTTPS.
 </div>

 ## Usage
-Provides an easy interface for interacting with Cloudflare's DNS over HTTPS endpoints.
+This library provides an easy interface for interacting with Cloudflare's DNS over HTTPS endpoints.

+DoH is a protocol that enhances the privacy and security of DNS queries by encrypting them using HTTPS.
+This helps prevent unauthorized access or tampering of DNS data during transmission.
 Learn more about it [here](https://developers.cloudflare.com/1.1.1.1/encryption/dns-over-https/).

-To get started, add the library into your solution with either the `NuGet Package Manager` or the `dotnet` CLI.
+To get started, import the library into your solution with either the `NuGet Package Manager` or the `dotnet` CLI.
 ```rust
 dotnet add package DnsOverHttps
 ```